Aurel-Cros/kittymachine/readme.md

 ### Solution 2
 1. Download the files and extract it to `/wp-content/plugins/kittymachine` directory
-2. Use a command line in that folder and run `npm install`
-3. When it's done, run `npm run build`
-4. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

 ## Frequently Asked Questions